Why is my body shaking for no reason?

 If you're shaking due to anxiety, there are a few ways you can stop it.
 Here's how:

 Are Shaky Hands a Sign of Anxiety?

-Shaky hands are definitely a sign of anxiety.
-You'll have shaky hands due to the infamous fight-or-flight response.
-Whenever you're in a situation when you feel extremely anxious or fearful, your body pumps some adrenaline that pumps blood into your muscles, makes your heart go faster, and releases other hormones.
-Shaky hands may be one sign that you're extremely anxious and about to go through a fight or flight situation.
+For some people, shaky hands are a definite symptom of anxiety.
+Whenever you're in a situation when you feel anxious or fearful, your body pumps some adrenaline that pumps blood into your muscles, makes your heart go faster, and releases other hormones.
+This fast rush of hormones through the body can cause various physical symptoms, including tremors.

 Is Shaking a Symptom of Panic Attack?

 Yes, shaking can be a symptom of a panic attack.
 Many people experience panic attacks differently, and the best treatment is prevention.
 Panic attacks are often a result of a build-up of anxious thoughts and feelings of being in a situation that causes intense fear.
 Often panic attacks occur abruptly, and there may be no obvious trigger.
 Since the body is overwhelmed with emotion, shaking can occur in the hands and body.

 Many people experience dizziness, irrational thoughts, hard breathing, and a rapid heart rate.
 Panic attacks are serious, and people who experience them may feel anxious because they don't know when the next one will happen.
 Therapy and sometimes medication can be helpful for people who live with this mental health disorder.

 Though anxiety is often not considered "cured," it can be treated effectively.
 Everyone has a different remedy that is effective for reducing their anxiety.
 Talking to a therapist can help you figure out what will work best for you.
 Here are a few ways you can reduce your anxiety: